 In 2021/22 the £9.2m of renewable energy business rates were transferred to the Business Rates Equalisation Reserve and then subsequently applied to the Programme for Growth as part of the MTFS approved by Council in July.
-For 2022/23 no assumptions have been made at this stage, pending the Local Government Finance Settlement.
+For 2022/23 no assumptions have been made at this stage, pending the final Local Government Finance Settlement.
 Current policy would be to allocate such receipts from 2023/24.

-The Medium-Term Financial Plan (3 year draft budget) shows there is an underlying gap between spending (with spending reflecting the budget risk highlighted in the MTFS) and current assumed core funding, as a result of New Homes Bonus being phased out and the renewable energy business rates windfalls ceasing.
+The Medium-Term Financial Plan (3 year budget) shows there is an underlying gap between spending (with spending reflecting the budget risk highlighted in the MTFS) and current assumed core funding, as a result of New Homes Bonus and the renewable energy business rates windfalls ceasing.
 We continue to await the outcome of the Government's Fair Funding Review, and reform of the Business Rates Retention System, to confirm the level of future savings.

-There is capacity in reserves to smooth the impact of funding reductions and this draft budget confirms the deferral savings until 2024/25.
+There is capacity in reserves to smooth the impact of funding reductions and this proposed budget confirms the deferral savings until 2024/25, post LGR.
 However, the on-going use of reserves to support the revenue budget is not a long-term sustainable solution and therefore achievement of efficiency savings and additional income generation remain crucial.

 The budget proposals include a number of discretionary growth bids, along with contingencies to support the LGR transition and on-going Covid impacts.
+The report asks the Executive to consider increasing the proposed Covid Contingency to £1m in 22/23, with the additional £250k funded from the Business Equalisation Reserve.